pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 How to do the stressor analysis:

 1. Identify a stressor.
-2. Figure out how the business will react.
+2. Figure out the impact on the business.
 1/2 of attractor.
 3. Figure out how the business will respond.
 2/2 of attractor.
 4. Look at your existing architecture and figure out what it will look like after the attractor.

+A common example stressor is internal server outage due to DDOS.
+The impact on the business will be that the service is unavailable.
+The business might respons with increased capacity.
+Based on your current architecture, the residue will be that you add a load balancer or some DDOS protection.